 Whew!
 Just like in Lightroom (desktop) on my iMac, I can pretty much adjust everything about an image via Polarr for iOS.
 In fact, Polarr has more adjustment features than Lightroom Mobile.
 Polar comes with many free filter packs to emulate vintage and modern file types, and I can purchase additional filters via in-app purchase.
 But Polarr offers one feature that I wish the Lightroom Mobile app also had.
 All the adjustment I make to an image can be saved as a preset.
 I can reuse those changes on other images.
-I can also share my presets to social media.
+I can also share my presets on social media.
 Polar creates a QR code which I can post to Twitter or Facebook.
 I can reuse filter presets created by other Polarr users simply by import a QR code.

 I’m pretty good at holding my iPhone 6 steady while taking photos but long exposure and HDR require that the camera remains stationary.
 Earlier this year, I bought a small Manfrotto tripod that I use to use with my iPhone.